wdporter/i-am-that-vuepress/81-the-root-cause-of-fear/readme.md

 **Q:**&ensp;What exactly do you want me to do?

-**M:**&ensp;Give your heart and mind to brooding over the ‘I am’: what is it, how is it, what is its source, its life, its meaning.
+**M:**&ensp;Give your heart and mind to brooding over the “I Am”: what is it, how is it, what is its source, its life, its meaning.
 It is very much like digging a well.
-You reject all that is not water, till you reach the life-giving spring.
+You reject all that is not water, until you reach the life-giving spring.

 **Q:**&ensp;How shall I know that I am moving in the right direction?